Brewery Business Plan Template

 Marketing Details

-Our comprehensive marketing strategy will include digital marketing initiatives through platforms like Semrush for search engine optimization, enhancing our online visibility.
+Our marketing strategy will include digital marketing initiatives through platforms like Semrush for search engine optimization, enhancing our online visibility.
 We will implement email campaigns through HubSpot targeting existing and potential customers, providing information on new releases and events.

 For social media marketing, we will use TikTok ads to reach younger demographics excited about create beer.
 Engaging content showcasing brewing processes, events, and community involvement will strengthen our brand presence and attract a loyal customer base.